ioanmorgan/Cyber-siege-hack/README.md

 [Docker](https://www.docker.com/)

 ## Getting running
-`docker-compose build` will build our docker images `docker-compose up` will start both containers (Our Simulator server, and attack bot)
+`docker-compose build` will build the docker images

+`docker-compose up` will start all containers (A Simulator server, traffic bot, and attack bot)

+The live traffic dashboard will then be available on `http://localhost:3000/`